Iola in Allen County, Kansas — The American Midwest (Upper Plains)

 Erected by Kansas Historical Society & State Highway Commission.
 (Marker Number 53.)

-Location.
 37° 55.317′ N, 95° 24.344′ W. Marker is in Iola, Kansas, in Allen County.
-Marker is on Washington Street near Madison Avenue (U.S. 54), on the left when traveling north.
+It is on Washington Street near Madison Avenue (U.S. 54), on the left when traveling north.
 Marker and house are west opposite the county courthouse grounds.
 Touch for map.
 Marker is at or near this postal address: 14 South Washington Street, Iola KS 66749, United States of America.
 Touch for directions.

-Photographed By William Fischer, Jr., August 20, 2011
+Photographed by William Fischer, Jr., August 20, 2011

 4. Boyhood Home of General Funston

-Photographed By William Fischer, Jr., August 20, 2011
+Photographed by William Fischer, Jr., August 20, 2011

 5. Boyhood Home of General Funston

-Photographed By William Fischer, Jr., August 20, 2011
+Photographed by William Fischer, Jr., August 20, 2011

 6. General Frederick Funston Statue

 Credits.
-This page was last revised on September 1, 2020.
-It was originally submitted on March 7, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,037 times since then and 76 times this year.
-Photos:1, 2. submitted on March 7, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page was last revised on April 5, 2025.
+It was originally submitted on March 7, 2012, by William Fischer, Jr. of Reynoldsburg, Ohio.
+This page has been viewed 1,541 times since then and 44 times this year.
+Photos:1, 2. submitted on March 7, 2012, by William Fischer, Jr. of Reynoldsburg, Ohio.
 3. submitted on November 10, 2014, by Bill Kirchner of Tucson, Arizona.
-4, 5, 6. submitted on March 7, 2012, by William Fischer, Jr. of Scranton, Pennsylvania.
+4, 5, 6. submitted on March 7, 2012, by William Fischer, Jr. of Reynoldsburg, Ohio.
+7. submitted on March 25, 2025, by Ian Lefkowitz of New York, New York.